What is group therapy?

 During a group therapy session, therapists may employ a variety of techniques.

-Cognitive-behavioral therapy (CBT) is a popular technique for identifying and changing negative thinking and behavior patterns.
-CBT may be used in group therapy to identify negative thoughts and behaviors and develop strategies to change them.
+Cognitive behavioral therapy (CBT) is a popular technique for identifying and changing negative thinking and behavior patterns.
+It may be used in group therapy to identify negative thoughts and behaviors and develop strategies for changing them.

 Another technique used in group therapy is psychodynamic therapy.
 This type of therapy focuses on uncovering unconscious thoughts and feelings that may be contributing to a person's mental health problems.
 Exploring group dynamics and interpersonal relationships among group members may be part of psychodynamic therapy in group therapy.

-Interpersonal therapy is a technique that focuses on the individual's interpersonal relationships.
+Interpersonal therapy focuses on the individual's interpersonal relationships.
 This technique may be used in group therapy to investigate the group dynamics and how each member interacts with one another.

 Group therapy may also employ experiential techniques such as counseling group activities, role-playing, art therapy, or games.
 These techniques can assist group members in exploring and processing their emotions in a safe and supportive setting.